dzuluaga/apigee-tutorials/apiproxies/npm-local-private-module/README.md

 Since we're using, in this case, plain old Web Server capabilities, an example of this file stored in Dropbox can be this [one](https://www.dropbox.com/s/t6rbdqijhft6pb8/npm-package1-1.0.0.tgz?dl=1).
 The downside of leveraging services such as Dropbox is that folder are either protected with non-basic authentication or completely public.

 ##### Option 3.1: NPM modules exists over the network - Git
 In a similar fashion to Option #3, private modules can be stored in a Git repo branch or tag.
-For instance,
+For instance, npm-package1 can be downloaded using either git or https as follows:

 ###### Master branch
 ```javascript